Version 1.4, October 2014

 - deciding whether the agency will impose a charge for accessing information published by the agency (s 8D(4)), and publishing details of any charges the agency may impose (s 8D(5))

-- if the need arises, taking appropriate action under s 10 to ensure that a person is not subjected to any prejudice as a result of not having access to operational information that was not published as required by s 8(2)(j)
+- if the need arises, taking appropriate action under s 10 to ensure that a person is not subjected to any prejudice as a result of not having access to operational information that was not published as required by s 8(2)(j).

 Publication on a website

-13.115 Information published under the IPS must be published on a website (s 8D(3)).
-The information may be published on the agency website, on another website to which a link is provided, or by some other accessible means that are described on the website.
+13.147 Information published under the IPS must be published on a website (s 8D(3)).
+The information may be published on the agency website, on another website to which a link is provided, or by some other accessible means that are described on the website.[25]

-13.116 Many agencies maintain their own website and will publish their IPS entry on that website.
-As stated in the guiding principles to these Guidelines (see [13.9] above), the IPS entry should be easily discoverable by the public, consistent with the object of the FOI Act to facilitate and promote public access to information, promptly and at the lowest reasonable cost (s 3(4)).
+13.148 Many agencies maintain their own website and will publish their IPS entry on that website.
+As stated in the guiding principles to these Guidelines (see [13.15] above), the IPS entry should be easily discoverable by the public, consistent with the object of the FOI Act to facilitate and promote public access to information, promptly and at the lowest reasonable cost (s 3(4)).
 Adopting the following practices will assist in facilitating public access:

-- An agency IPS entry can contain links to other pages on the agency website or other websites where the required information is available.
+- An agency’s IPS entry can contain links to other pages on the agency website or other websites where the required information is available.
 This may be particularly useful in cases where an agency has already published information falling under the IPS requirements.

 - The sitemap for the agency website should list information that the agency is required to publish under s 8(2) or has decided to publish under s 8(4).

 - The agency should provide an alert service, such as an email notification service or RSS feed, to notify subscribers of new publications under the IPS or other developments in relation to the agency’s compliance with the IPS.
+If the alert service provided by the agency involves the collection of personal information, the agency must also consider its obligations under the Privacy Act 1988 and the Australian Government Agencies Privacy Code.[27]

-13.117 Guidance on publishing information on the web is available at the following places:
+13.149 Guidance on publishing information on the web is available at the following places:

 Structure of agency IPS entry